 A popular street food, it can also be filled with minced meat and cheese.
 Serve with a side of salad, and it’s a complete meal under 30 minutes!

-Roti John, to many Singaporeans, is synonymous with the Singapore Botanical Gardens.
+Roti John, to many older Singaporeans, is synonymous with the Singapore Botanical Gardens.
 This is because for years, the best Roti John was found at the (now closed) Taman Serasi Food Garden just outside said Gardens.

 Roti John History

 Roti, as you may well know, is the generic name for bread in many cultures, whether it’s flatbread or any other kind of bread.

 Legend has it that at sometime during the mid 20th century, a food stall owner was approached by an Englishman and asked if he could do him a hamburger.

 Not quite knowing what he meant, despite the Englishman’s attempt at describing the hamburger, the stall owner beat together some eggs and onions and proceeded to make an omelette baguette sandwich but cooking the omelette within the bread.
 He then served this up with tomato ketchup on the side and said,